agude/agude.github.io/_books/the_state_of_the_art.md

-The largest part of the book, <span class="book-title">The State of the Art</span> is a novella featuring Diziet Sma and the drone Skaffen-Amtiskaw from {% include book_link.html title="Use of Weapons" %} as they visit 1977's Earth and have to decide to contact it or not.
+The largest part of the book, <span class="book-title">The State of the Art</span> is a novella featuring Diziet Sma and the drone Skaffen-Amtiskaw from {% include book_link.html title="Use of Weapons" %} as they visit 1977's Earth and have to decide whether to contact it or not.

 <span class="book-title">The State of the Art</span> once again asks the
 question---as was asked in {% include book_link.html title="Consider Phlebas" %},